-Constraint hierarchies were introduced for describing over-constrained systems of constraints by specifying constraints with hierarchical strengths or preferences1.
-Constraint hierarchies are widely used in areas like HCLP (Hierarchical Constraint Logic Programming) [9, 25] - an extension of CLP (Constraint Logic Programming) [15] to include constraint hierarchies, CIP (Constraint Imperative Programming) [16] - an integration of declarative constraint programming and imperative object-oriented programming, and graphical user interfaces construction [8].
+Constraint hierarchies were introduced for describing over-constrained systems of constraints by specifying constraints with hierarchical strengths or preferences.
+Constraint hierarchies are widely used in areas like HCLP (Hierarchical Constraint Logic Programming) [8, 23] - an extension of CLP (Constraint Logic Programming) [13] to include constraint hierarchies, CIP (Constraint Imperative Programming) [14] - an integration of declarative constraint programming and imperative object-oriented programming, and graphical user interfaces construction [7].
 The major advantage of constraint hierarchies is their declarative expression of preferences or strengths of constraints rather than encoding them in the procedural parts of the language.

 In a constraint hierarchy, the stronger a constraint is, the more it influences the solution of the hierarchy.
 Additionally, constraint hierarchy allows "relaxing" of constraints with the same strength via weighted-sum, least-squares or similar methods.
-These methods for comparison of valuations according to given constraint hierarchy are called comparators.